 Pre-ejaculate (fluid emitted from the penis prior to ejaculation) may contain sperm left in the urethra from a previous ejaculation.

-It can be difficult for a man to sense, predict and control his ejaculation well enough to pull out in time.
+It can be difficult to sense, predict and control ejaculation well enough to pull out in time.

-If the man pulls our but ejaculates near the vaginal opening, it is still possible for sperm to enter the vagina.
+If the partner pulls out but ejaculates near the vaginal opening, it is still possible for sperm to enter the vagina.

 Withdrawal does not offer protection against STIs.
 We recommend that you use condoms to protect yourself and your partner from STIs.